icp4a/bai-emitter-samples/README.md

 #### Retrieve a schema

-You can either retrieve a schema from a schema registry or by reading a schema from a `.avsc` file.
+You can retrieve a schema either from a schema registry or by reading the schema from a `.avsc` file.
 Retrieving a schema from the schema registry is not a feature that is used in the present samples because the schema definition is already known.

 #### Java code to register a schema

-You upload a schema to the Confluent Avro registry thanks to the management service.
+You upload a schema to the Confluent Avro registry through the management service.
  The [management service](./src/main/java/com/ibm/dba/bai/avro/samples/ManagementServiceClient.java)
- needs an Elasticsearch index name, a schema name, and the schema itself as JSON string.
+ needs an Elasticsearch index name, a schema name, and the schema itself as a JSON string.
  This schema name defines both the subject used to retrieve a schema from the registry **and** the Kafka topic used to send an event.
- Since the topic name is stored under an Elasticsearch index, a good naming convention is to use the same value for both the topic name and Elasticsearch index name.
+ Because the topic name is stored under an Elasticsearch index, a good naming convention is to use the same value for both the topic name and Elasticsearch index name.
  The relationship between the subject and the topic is described here:
  [What is a topic versus a schema versus a subject?](https://docs.confluent.io/current/schema-registry/schema_registry_tutorial.html#terminology-review)